 Why Do People Misuse Prescription Drugs?

 Prescription drugs are more accessible than illegal drugs – friends or family members may have them.
 However, they can also be sold on the streets.
 But you should keep in mind that these drugs are only safe if prescribed by a doctor.
-This is true because a physician has assessed the drugs and recommended the correct dose of the medicine suitable for the patient’s condition.
+This is true because a physician has assessed the drugs and recommended the correct dose for the patient’s condition.

 Besides providing dosage instructions, a doctor also knows of the possible side effects to watch for.
-Arguably, prescription medication abuse is a national crisis that impacts public health, economic, and social welfare.
+Arguably, prescription medication abuse is a national crisis that impacts public health and economic and social welfare.
 According to the National Institute on Drug Abuse, about 50,000 people in the U.S succumbed to opioid-related overdoses.

-Furthermore, the Centers for Disease Control and Prevention approximates that the national economic expense of prescription opioid abuse alone in the U.S accounts for a whopping $78.5 billion every year, plus healthcare costs, addiction treatment, and lost productivity.
+Furthermore, the Centers for Disease Control and Prevention approximates that the national economic expense of prescription opioid abuse alone in the U.S accounts for a whopping $78.5 billion every year.

 Prescription Drug Classifications

-Prescription drugs are classified in various ways, based on different factors.
+Prescription drugs are classified in various ways.
 Most are categorized according to their chemical compositions and the condition they can address.
 Grouping drugs is crucial because it helps understand specific medication types to formulate proper treatment plans.

 There are seven different types of drug classifications in the world of prescription medication misuse, each with its unique dangers, characteristics, and side effects.
 They include: